Analogion: Design

 The analogion is normally slanted slightly, to make it easier for the one standing in front of it to see the icon or book laid on it.
 The analogion may have four legs or only one in the center.
-It is often covered with rich cloth (antipendium) which either partially or completely covers the analogion on all sides.
-Some analogia are made so they fold for easy portability, some are intricately carved of fine wood, and some are simple framework intended to be completely covered with cloth.
-They are normally light enough to be moved without too much difficulty.
+It is often covered with a rich cloth (antipendium), which either partially or completely covers the analogion on top and all sides.
+Some analogia are made so they fold for easy portability, some are intricately carved of fine wood, and some are simple frameworks intended to be completely covered with cloth.
+These are normally light enough to be moved about without too much difficulty.

 There is also a type of analogion which is used in the kliros by the chanters.
-This often has two or three sides and turns to allow the singers to more easily use the numerous liturgical texts required during the services.
+This often has two or three sides, and turns to allow singers to more easily refer to the numerous liturgical texts required during liturgies.

-There is an older Greek design for this type of analogion that is octagonal with a flat top instead of slanted.
+An older Greek design for this type of analogion is octagonal, with a flat top instead of slanted.
 This style is still found in use on Mount Athos and at other ancient monasteries throughout the world.
-Sometimes this type of analogion is intricately inlaid with mother of pearl or other semi-precious materials.
+Sometimes, this type of analogion is intricately inlaid with mother of pearl or other semi-precious materials.

-A similar piece of furniture is called the tetrapodion, which is a table which can be set in the center of the church, usually covered with a cloth, and upon which objects are placed to be blessed.
+A similar piece of furniture with a different function is the tetrapodion, which is a table set in the center of the church.
+It is often covered with a cloth, and upon it are placed objects to be blessed.

+Another term often used for the special stand for religious holy books in the choir section is the Psaltiri.